-Mons La Hire is an art rock band based in Corvallis, OR comprising Daniel Watkins (guitar/vocals/etc), Suzanne Watkins (bass/vocals/violin), Patrick Beesley (drums), Ida Jane (guitar/keyboard/vocals) and Julia Miller (guitar/keyboard/vocals).
+Mons La Hire is an art rock band based in Corvallis, OR comprising Daniel Watkins (guitar/vocals/etc), Suzanne Watkins (bass/vocals/violin), Greg Miller (drums), Ida Jane (guitar/keyboard/vocals) and Julia Miller (guitar/keyboard/vocals).

 The band formed in 2015 as Daniel and Suzanne Watkins relocated from Philadelphia, PA to Corvallis, OR, and put out a Craigslist ad looking for people who could play Paranoid Android.

 Up until May 2017, Daniel was the primary songwriter for the band, taking his influences from a wide range of guitar rock, from the meandering stories of Belle and Sebastian and the folk-grounded guitar freakouts of Wilco to the directness of the Strokes.
 New members Ida and Julia are also songwriters, and the band is excited to begin incorporating their compositions.